Romanian lexis: Modern Romanian

 If the analysis is restricted to a core vocabulary of 2,500 frequent, semantically rich and productive words, then the Latin inheritance comes first, followed by Romance and classical Latin neologisms, whereas the Slavic borrowings come third.

 Romanian has a lexical similarity of 77% with Italian, 75% with French, 74% with Sardinian, 73% with Catalan, 72% with Portuguese and Rheto-Romance, 71% with Spanish.

 Nowadays, the longest word in Romanian is pneumonoultramicroscopicsilicovolcaniconioză, with 44 letters, but the longest one admitted by the Dicționarul explicativ al limbii române ("Explanatory Dictionary of the Romanian Language", DEX) is electroglotospectrografie, with 25 letters.

-Turkish influence

-Large parts of modern-day Romania were under Ottoman suzerainty for several centuries.
-As a result, exchanges in language, food and culture occurred, and Romanian has absorbed several words of Turkish origin.
-A small ethnic Turkish minority exists in Dobruja.